Alexander López

-Alexander Agustín López Rodríguez (born 5 June 1992) is a Honduran professional footballer who plays as an attacking midfielder for Liga Nacional club Olancho FC and the Honduras national team.
+Alexander Agustín López Rodríguez (born 5 June 1992) is a Honduran professional footballer who plays as an attacking midfielder for Liga FPD club Sporting.

 Club career

 Early career

 Born in Tegucigalpa, Distrito Central, Francisco Morazán, López joined Olimpia's youth system at the age of 7.
 He remained in the youth ranks until 2010, where he was finally able to make the breakthrough into the first team.

 Olimpia

 On 8 August 2010, López made his league debut against Hispano F.C., coming on for Bani Lozano in the 70th minute.
 He scored his first goal – which was the second of the match – to help seal a 2–0 victory.

 Following the 2012 Summer Olympics, López was continuously linked with a move to Europe, with English side Wigan Athletic being an alleged suitor for the young playmaker.
 However, these transfer links came to nothing, and López remained at Olimpia for the following season.
 In 2022, a British journalist called Kieran Morris claimed that Wigan's interest in the player, which was reported as fact in national newspapers in the UK and Honduras, had been fabricated by him and his friends, who contacted various press outlets pretending to be a club insider or journalist as a prank.